MikaPower/ai_ping_pong/README.md

 slow dataset where the robot would send a ball every 1.74 seconds.
 Each of this types has 6 classes representing each movement (rest, right top spin, left top spin, block, right flip, left flip.)
-Each file represents a session with an athlete where it was asked to do the respective movement until the robot had no more balls to shoot.
+Each file represents a session with an athlete where it was asked to do thepip install --pre -i https://pypi.anaconda.org/scipy-wheels-nightly/simple scipy respective movement until the robot had no more balls to shoot.